jaylab-ctrl/Muzikal/README.md

 ![Pie Plot](https://cdn.discordapp.com/attachments/808978547296567316/983349213989568622/unknown.png)

-**We need to balance the target variable to reduce the biasness of the majority target varaible during training.**
+**We need to balance the target variable to reduce the biasness of the majority target variable during training.**

 2. Correlation among the features.